Pierian-Data/Complete-Python-3-Bootcamp/18-Milestone Project - 3/Projects-Solutions/Solution Links.md

 **Distance Between Two Cities** - Calculates the distance between two cities and allows the user to specify a unit of distance.
 This program may require finding coordinates for the cities like latitude and longitude.  [[dabillox (Python)]](https://github.com/dabillox/pyprojects/blob/master/citydistance.py)

-**Credit Card Validator** - Takes in a credit card number from a common credit card vendor (Visa, MasterCard, American Express, Discover) and validates it to make sure that it is a valid number (look into how credit cards use a checksum). [[desertwebdesigns (Python)]](https://bitbucket.org/desertwebdesigns/learn_python/src/master/Numbers/credit_card.py) [[dotslash (Python)]](https://github.com/dotslash/Projects/blob/master/solutions/credit_card_validator.py) [[Barvin (Python)]](https://github.com/Barvin/CodeWars-ByArvin/blob/master/TheLuhnAlgorithm.py)
+**Credit Card Validator** - Takes in a credit card number from a common credit card vendor (Visa, MasterCard, American Express, Discover) and validates it to make sure that it is a valid number (look into how credit cards use a checksum). [[Barvin (Python)]](https://github.com/Barvin/CodeWars-ByArvin/blob/master/TheLuhnAlgorithm.py)

 **Tax Calculator** - Asks the user to enter a cost and either a country or state tax.
-It then returns the tax plus the total cost with tax. [[desertwebdesigns (Python)]](https://bitbucket.org/desertwebdesigns/learn_python/src/master/Numbers/tax.py)
+It then returns the tax plus the total cost with tax.
  [[neivin (Python)]](https://github.com/neivin/projects/blob/master/numbers/tax_calculator.py)[[Vdrey (Python)]](https://github.com/vdrey/Project-Programs/blob/master/Python/Tax%20Calculator.py)

 **Factorial Finder** - The factorial of a positive integer *n* is defined as the product of the sequence , n-1, n-2, ...1 and the factorial of 0 is defined as being 1.
-Solve this using both loops and recursion.  [[rramchand (python)]](https://github.com/rramchand/Projects-Solutions/blob/master/factorial.py)  [[turlapatykaushik(Python)]](https://github.com/turlapatykaushik/Programs-and-codes/blob/master/problems/factorial.py) [[kvsingh (Python)]](https://github.com/kvsingh/python-practice/blob/master/factorial.py)
+Solve this using both loops and recursion.  [[turlapatykaushik(Python)]](https://github.com/turlapatykaushik/Programs-and-codes/blob/master/problems/factorial.py) [[kvsingh (Python)]](https://github.com/kvsingh/python-practice/blob/master/factorial.py)

 **Complex Number Algebra** - Show addition, multiplication, negation, and inversion of complex numbers in separate functions.
 (Subtraction and division operations can be made with pairs of these operations.)
 Print the results for each operation tested. [[ppype (python)]](https://github.com/ppype/Complex-Number-Algebra/blob/master/programs/main.py)